pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/multipage-document-analysis/backend/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

+Before proceeding with the following instructions, please make sure you are inside the folder:
+*multipage-document-analys/backend*

-To manually create a virtualenv on MacOS and Linux:
+Create a virtualenv on MacOS and Linux:

 ```
 python3 -m venv .venv